Shifting Your Practice for Fall or Vata Season

 If your mind is still scattered, worrisome, or anxious as you practice, give yourself something to concentrate on.
 Try using a mantra, which is a string of words riding on your breath.
 You can use mantras as a mindfulness practice anytime your nervous system becomes over-loaded.

 A good mantra to pacify the excess vata of fall is: “I am steady” or “I am safe”.
-Mindfully repeat the phrase as you inhale and exhale and move on your mat; or use it as you sit in traffic or the carpool lane, or stand in line at the mall.
+Mindfully repeat the phrase as you inhale and exhale and move on your mat; or use it as you sit in traffic or in the carpool lane, or stand in line at the mall.

 Here’s also a breathing technique that you can try on your own:

 Sama Vritti pranayama, which means “equal fluctuations of the breath”, is a practice of mindfully breathing in and out at the same pace.
-Balancing out your inhalations and exhalations helps to create a sense of equanimity of and calmness.
+Balancing out your inhalations and exhalations helps to create a sense of equanimity and calmness.

 Find a comfortable sitting position such that your spine can be upright.
 You can sit on a block, a cushion, or a chair.
 Lightly rest your hands on your thighs.